scheme-requests-for-implementation/srfi-204/srfi/README.md

 4. When step 3 succeeds, follow the instructions for setting uptesting in **./test/README.md**.

-# Files used to make SRFI for WCS pattern matcher.

 ## .:

 **auxiliary-syntax.scm** macros to export auxiliary syntax

-**match-implementations.md** all the documentation and implementation for scheme pattern matching I could find.

 **srfi-204.sld** Chibi, Gauche, Guile and Larceny pattern matching library definitions.